Menlo Park Mall: History

 On March 9, 1997, Target Greatland opened across the street from the mall.
-Rainforest Cafe opened on September 17, 1998.
-In that same section of the mall Steve & Barry's opened in 2005.
-They left after a 2009 bankruptcy.
+Rainforest Cafe opened on September 17, 1998, near Linens 'N Things.
+The restaurant closed down on February 19, 2025.
+Linens 'N Things closed around 2001 and relocated to Woodbridge Crossing, a strip mall anchored by The Great Indoors.
+Steve & Barry's opened in 2005 and replaced Linens 'N Things as the third anchor.
+They left after their liquidation in 2008.
 Fortunoff Backyard Store took over the old space.

 On January 27, 2003, the Cheesecake Factory opened its doors for the first time.
 On June 4 of the same year, Barnes & Noble opened to guests.

 In 2014, Smashburger opened along with an upgrade to the food court.

 In 2015, a renovation project was started which removed such features as the central fountain and trees.
 The food court's raised platform, sculptures, and trees were also removed, and the food court was renamed Dining Pavilion.
 Fortunoff Backyard Store also left the mall in 2015 and became a college named Soller College.
 That also left the mall.

 On September 22, 2018, a Disney Junior themed kids zone opened near Nordstrom.
 On December 15th, 2024, The Jersey Strong gym closed permanently due to the lease not being renewed.
 The space currently sits vacant.

-In late 2024, it was confirmed that Round 1 would open in the southwest wing of Menlo Park Mall, taking over the former Rainforest Cafe as well as the former Steve & Barry's/Fortunoff/Sollers College.
+In late 2024, it was confirmed that Round 1 would open in the southwest wing of Menlo Park Mall, taking over the former Rainforest Cafe as well as the building last used by Sollers College.
 On February 19, 2025, the Rainforest Cafe closed permanently due to the lease not being renewed.
+Round 1 opened on February 7, 2026.